 Smith And Jones by Russell T Davies, directed by Charles Palmer

-The Doctor invites Martha to join him as thanks for saving his life on the Moon.
+The Doctor invites Martha to join him as thanks for saving his life.

 The Shakespeare Code